wkopp/motifcounter/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/wkopp/motifcounter/master.svg)](https://codecov.io/github/wkopp/motifcounter?branch=master)

+## Purpose of the `motifcounter` package

+The `motifcounter` package allows you to study transcription factor binding sites (TFBSs) in DNA sequences.
 The package implements functions for  elucidating the statistical enrichment of known motif (e.g. from TRANSFAC or JASPAR) in a given DNA sequence of interest (e.g. a gene promoter).